Hotel front desk with loyalty card scanner

 Marriott is the right choice for travellers who travel widely and need the broadest portfolio.

-Hilton's mid-tier (Gold) is reachable with only 20 nights or 75,000 base points.
-It produces free breakfast at most properties — a benefit worth $30-$50 per stay.
+Hilton's mid-tier (Gold) is reachable with only 25 nights, 15 stays, or $6,000 of spend under the rules that took effect in January 2026.
+It produces free breakfast at most properties, a benefit worth $30-$50 per stay.

 Strengths: